Yes, I Am Still Nursing

 “When are you going to wean?” asked another, adding warily, “She sure has a lot of teeth!”

-Yes, she’s still nursing, and regardless of how many teeth she has, I plan to wean her some time between tomorrow and when she starts college.
+Yes, she is still nursing, and regardless of how many teeth she has, I plan to wean her sometime between tomorrow and when she starts college.
 I mean, honestly?
 She is still so tiny!
 And it’s none of your business!

-I have never been much on nursing in public (not because I’m modest but because I’m so conflict-avoidant that I have no idea what I would do if someone said something to me), but now that she’s over a year, I would never do it.
+I have never been much on nursing in public (not because I am modest but because I am so conflict-avoidant that I have no idea what I would do if someone said something to me), but now that she is over a year, I would never do it.
 Based on the comments I get from friends and family, I can’t even imagine what unpleasant strangers might say, and the truth is, she doesn’t need to nurse in public anymore – she doesn’t nurse for nutrition now so much as for comfort.

 And I love that.
 I love that I can comfort her so easily.
 I have heard a lot of parents say a lot of silly things (myself entirely included), but one of the silliest things that I hear the most regarding nursing is that “when babies are old enough to ask for it, they’re too old.”
 That has never made one bit of sense to me.
 When Georgia asks for a cracker, I give her a cracker.
 When she asks for a hug, I give her a hug.
 In what universe does it make sense to deny toddlers something simply because they are able to articulate that they want it?
-It is like punishing them for language development – something we should be celebrating.
+It’s like punishing them for language development, something we should be celebrating.
 Besides, even nonverbal newborns can “ask for it.”
-That is why infants root and nuzzle and chew on their adorable itty-bitty hands.
+That’s why infants root and nuzzle and chew on their adorable itty-bitty hands.

 Every mother sets her own guidelines for if and when and how long she’ll breastfeed, so trying to have some sort of universal rule about how old is too old is just bound to fail.
-You don’t want to nurse?
+Don’t want to nurse?
 OK with me.
 Tried to nurse but couldn’t?
 I am so sorry; please don’t beat yourself up about it.
 Ready to wean at 6 months?
 Good for you; you gave it a good run.
 Still nursing your kindergartner?
-I am glad it works for you.
+I’m glad it works for you.

 But seriously: Stop telling me when to stop nursing my baby.

 I think what brought this to the fore for me is that I just had a nasty bout of mastitis, and I was surprised by how reluctant I was to tell people what was wrong with me.
-“Oh, I had a fever and was just under the weather generally,” I said vaguely to anyone who inquired as to my wellbeing.
-Again, it wasn’t modesty – look at me, discussing my boobs with the entire readership of this magazine – so much as it was hesitance to have to explain and defend my breastfeeding choices.
+“Oh, I had a fever and was just under the weather generally,” I said vaguely to anyone who inquired as to my well-being.
+Again, it wasn’t modesty – look at me, discussing my boobs with the entire Internet – so much as it was hesitance to have to explain and defend my breastfeeding choices.

 Having causes, though, necessarily means being brave enough to stand up for them.
 So yes!
 Yes, I am still breastfeeding.
-It isn’t National Breastfeeding Week or anything, but Personal Just Got Over Mastitis Week is a good enough reason, I guess, to express my commitment.
+It’s not National Breastfeeding Week or anything, but Personal Just Got Over Mastitis Week is a good enough reason, I guess, to express my commitment.